microsoft/Microsoft-365-Defender-Hunting-Queries/Execution/python-based-attacks-on-macos.md

 This query was originally published in the threat analytics report, *Python abuse on macOS*

 The Python programming language comes bundled with macOS.
-In threat intelligence gathered from Microsoft Dedender ATP, we have observed numerous attacks against macOS endpoints run with *[EmPyre](https://github.com/EmpireProject/EmPyre)*, a Python-based post-exploitation framework similar to [PowerShell Empire](https://www.powershellempire.com/) for Windows.
+In threat intelligence gathered from Microsoft Defender ATP, we have observed numerous attacks against macOS endpoints run with *[EmPyre](https://github.com/EmpireProject/EmPyre)*, a Python-based post-exploitation framework similar to [PowerShell Empire](https://www.powershellempire.com/) for Windows.

 The following query checks for Microsoft Office documents that run Python scripts.